jamf/jamfprotect/soar_playbooks/aftermath_collection/azure_files/README.md

-# SOAR Playbook - Aftermath Collection
+# SOAR Playbook - Aftermath Collection (Azure Files)

 This SOAR playbook is provided to collect the output from an Aftermath Scan and upload it to Azure Files storage.